-The aim of this page is to let people know what my PhD research area is and how this is beneficial to the judo community.
+The aim of this page is to let people know what my PhD research area is, what other research I am involved in and how this is beneficial to the judo community.
 I am currently a full-time member of staff at Anglia Ruskin University and therefore they are funding me to complete a PhD part-time over 5-6 years.
 Anglia Ruskin University has a dedicated judo research group that is a collaboration of researchers, post graduate students and one paid research assistant.

 The working title of my research is “A technical, tactical and temporal of lightweight women’s judo” and the aims are quite simple: